angang0123/my_project/Entitlement API/readme.md

 ### Develop Entitlement API

-**VERY IMPORTANT!!** As mentioned earlier, this process will determine how much we could improve for their entitlement workflow and our entitlement SLA!

 Contributor could check the API documentation from last step for technical details.
 I will briefly introduce what contributor needs to do to develope entitlement API: (if you are not interested in the technical details, you may skip the following part and go to the next section directly by clicking [here](#test-api-and-go-on-live).

 **Contributor will send a request to our entitlement system and receive a response.** And this communication is done via entitlement API (like a formatted letter).